-RESEARCH DESIGN: We calculated seven quality measures using the HIS data.
-These measures are endorsed by the National Quality Forum and focus on important care processes hospice providers are required to perform at admission, including discussion of patient preferences regarding life-sustaining treatments; care for spiritual and existential concerns; and symptom management (pain, opioid-induced constipation and dyspnea).
+METHODS: We calculated seven quality measures using the HIS data.
+These measures are endorsed by the National Quality Forum and focus on important care processes hospice providers are required to perform at admission, including discussion of patient preferences regarding life-sustaining treatments, care for spiritual and existential concerns, and symptom management (pain, opioid-induced constipation, and dyspnea).

-RESULTS: Our sample included 1,218,786 hospice patients discharged from 3,922 hospices from 10/1/2014-9/30/2015.
-Over 90% of patients received screenings and assessments captured by six of the seven quality measures.
+RESULTS: Our sample included 1,218,786 hospice patients discharged from 3922 hospices from October 1, 2014 to September 30, 2015.
+More than 90% of patients received screenings and assessments captured by six of the seven quality measures.
 The only exception was pain assessment, for which the national mean score was 78.2%.
 A small number of hospices (156, 4.0%) had perfect scores for all seven quality measures.

 CONCLUSIONS: Most hospices conduct critical assessments and discuss treatment preferences with patients at admission, although few hospices have perfect scores.